tiggreen/tik.dev/content/pages/about.md

 template: "page"
 ---

-I’m a senior software engineer at Buffer focused on building backend services and infrastructure.
-I’m very passionate about building tools that make developers more productive.
+Hi 👋, I'm Tigran, and I’m a senior software engineer at Buffer focused on building backend services and infrastructure.
+I’m particularly excited about developer productivity and enjoy thinking about systems and tools that improve developers' workflow.
 In my free time, I enjoy writing, reading and playing soccer.
 My wife keeps telling me that I should have become a writer, but I think programming and writing have so much in common that I don’t have to regret my choice. :)

 Here are some other things about me that you might want to know: